 A worked example

 A brand launches a new product at a flagship event.
-Twenty guests wear Snap Spectacles and experience a spatial AR story inside the venue: the product appears in their field of view, responds to their hands, and is anchored to the physical space around them.
-At the same time, five creators wearing Meta Ray-Ban glasses capture the whole event from their own perspective and livestream to their combined Instagram audience.
-The Spectacles experience is the premium in-room layer.
+Twenty guests wear Snap Specs and experience a spatial AR story inside the venue: the product appears in their field of view, responds to their hands, and is anchored to the physical space.
+At the same time, five creators wearing Meta Ray-Ban glasses capture the whole event in first-person and livestream to their combined Instagram audience.
+The Specs experience is the premium in-room layer.
 The Meta Ray-Ban content is the campaign asset that reaches everyone outside the room.

 These are different outputs for different audiences.
-Plan them as separate briefs that run in the same physical space.
+Plan them as separate briefs running in the same physical space.

 The reach trade-off